Man shot in hotel parking lot off Baymeadows Rd.

 JACKSONVILLE, Fla. -- A man is recovering from injuries sustained after being shot in a busy hotel parking lot on the city's Southside.

-The incident took place at a Hawthorne Suites by Wyndham located on Baymeadows Rd at approximately 8:30 a.m.
+The incident took place at a Hawthorne Suites by Wyndham located on Baymeadows Road at 8:30 a.m.
 Saturday morning.

 The man who was shot multiple times is expected to survive, according to the Jacksonville Sheriff's Office.